-The DMC-40x0 Series are Galil's highest performance stand-alone controller.
+The DMC-500x0 Series are Galil's highest performance stand-alone controller with EtherCAT Master capability.
+The EtherCAT Master operates in cyclic synchronous torque or cyclic synchronous position mode and is configurable for up to 8 axes of EtherCAT slaves.
 The controller series offers many enhanced features including high speed communications, non-volatile program memory, faster encoder speeds, and improved cabling for EMI reduction.

-Each DMC-40x0 provides two communication channels: high speed RS-232 (2 channels up to 115K Baud) and 100 BaseT Ethernet.
+Each DMC-500x0 provides two communication channels: high speed RS-232 (2 channels up to 115K Baud) and 100 BaseT Ethernet.
 The controllers allow for high-speed servo control up to 22 million encoder counts/sec and step motor control up to 6 million steps per second.
-Sample rates as low as 31.25 μsec per axis are available.